Thomas Peel

-Thomas Peel (1793 – 22 December 1865) organised and lead a consortium of the first British settlers to Western Australia.
+Thomas Peel (1793 – 22 December 1865) organised and led a consortium of the first British settlers to Western Australia.
 He was a leader of the colonial militia that participated in Pinjarra massacre in 1834, which saw 70-80 of the Aboriginal Binjareb people killed.

 He was a second cousin of two-times British Prime Minister Sir Robert Peel.

 Biography

 Early life

 Thomas Peel was born in Lancashire, England, the second son of Thomas Peel and his wife Dorothy, née Bolton.
 He was educated at Harrow School and was employed by attorneys.

 Adult life in Australia

 In 1828, he went to London with plans to migrate to New South Wales.
 However, Peel and three others including an MP, Potter McQueen, formed a consortium to found a colony at the Swan River in Western Australia by sending settlers there with stock and necessary materials.
 The consortium requested a grant from the British Colonial Office in London of 4,000,000 acres (16,000 km²).
 The government declined this and offered a grant of 1,000,000 acres (4,000 km²) on certain conditions.

 Early in 1829, all the members of the consortium withdrew except Peel.
 Fresh conditions were made, the final arrangement being that if Peel landed 400 settlers before 1 November 1829, he would receive 250,000 acres (1,000 km²), constituting a block extending to the south east from the south bank of the entire Swan River.
 If the conditions were fulfilled, Peel would receive further grants.
 Solomon Levey was a silent partner.